yvishalr/DDR-Series/README.md

 ## stepResponseDDR.slx

 This is a simulink blockset that outputs the system response of a generic two wheel DDR on the scope block.
-If the physial parameters are changed, re-tuning of the PID values will be required.
+If the physical parameters are changed, re-tuning of the PID values will be required.

 The step input example is displayed below :